 James is the principal architect of Ogier’s Cayman funds practice and has operated in this market since 1991, forging strong links with managers and with funds partners at leading law firms in key onshore financial centres.
 He also has extensive experience in all types of general corporate and commercial law including the laws relating to large infrastructure projects in the Cayman Islands.

 James is recognised by industry commentators as a leading specialist in his areas of expertise for the Cayman Islands.
-He was named in Chambers Asia-Pacific 2011 as a highly regarded Cayman lawyer, and he also features in the 2014 edition of the "Who's Who Legal" for private funds lawyers.
+He was named 2014 through 2017 editions of the "Who's Who Legal" for private funds lawyers and is highly ranked in Chambers Global 2017.
 Having also worked in Ogier’s Hong Kong office, The Legal 500 Asia Pacific reports clients praise James as 'very smart and creative' and features him in their 2012, 2013 and 2014 editions.
+The Chambers Asia- Pacific 2011 notes that he is a highly regards Cayman lawyer.

 James is prominent in the Cayman Islands community and a former president of the Caymanian Bar Association and was a council member of the Cayman Islands Stock Exchange from 2006 to 2010.
 He is also a member of the Honourable Society of the Inner Temple of England and Wales and is a Notary Public in the Cayman Islands.
 In 2016, James was appointed Chairman of the Cayman Special Economic Zone Authority (SEZA).